Bli-AIk/Undertale-Changer-Template/PLAN.md

 ### Accessibility
 - [ ] Add narrator
-- [ ] Add color blind filter
+- [ ] Add colorblind filter

-## Others
+## Other Categories
 ### Project Localization
-- [x] Merge Chinese and English branches, replacing annotation text through scripts
+- [x] Merge Chinese and English branches, replace comment texts through scripts

 ### Cleanup and Maintenance
-- [x] Remove unnecessary original textures
+- [x] Delete unnecessary original textures

 ### Tutorials
 - [ ] New wiki and video tutorials

 ---

-[^1]: Primarily will add functions such as calculating beats.
+[^1]: Mainly will add functionalities like calculating beat counts.
-[^2]: Will attempt to add two additional options in settings to allow pixel-perfect filtering / enlarging to higher resolution at 640x480 instead of using a higher resolution directly to save performance.
+[^2]: Will try to add two extra options in the settings to allow using pixel-perfect filter / scaling to larger resolutions from 640x480, rather than directly using higher resolutions to save performance.
-[^3]: This script will encapsulate all Unity-related Debug functions within to call, which only execute within the editor.
+[^3]: This script will encapsulate all Unity's debug-related functions for calling, which will only execute in the editor.
-[^4]: This scene will list all story content in a way consistent with in-game display for quick proofreading.
+[^4]: This scene will list all narrative content consistent with in-game display style for quick proofreading.
-[^5]: Refers to allowing multiple battles within the game.
+[^5]: Allows multiple battles and engagements within the game.
-[^6]: Localization personnel can provide preliminary localization support to players by releasing a CC subtitles preview version during the stage where translations have been completed but not officially integrated.
+[^6]: Localization personnel can provide localization support to players ahead of the official embedding phase by releasing a CC subtitle preview version after translation completion.